regolo-ai/python-client/README.md

 > [!TIP]
-> All the environment variables that are equivalent to a default value in regolo __init__ can be updated together
+> All "default" environment variables can be updated together
 > through regolo.try_loading_from_env().
 >
 > It does nothing but run all the load_from_env methods al once.